GigaSpaces-ProfessionalServices/CSM-Magic-Tools/Cluster_Management_Tools/README.md

 CSM tool for executing commands on all nodes in the cluster
 We are using the first node in the cluster for management.

 1. The following command will overright default id_rsa keys of the user, use -f key in order to specify a non default filenames. create ssh key:

-  ssh-keygen -t rsa
+    `ssh-keygen -t rsa`

 Append the content of .ssh/id_rsa.pub to .ssh/authorized_keys file on all nodes in the cluster
 or use

-  ssh-copy-id -i .ssh/key_name.pub user_name$IP
+    ssh-copy-id -i .ssh/id_rsa.pub user_name@PRIVATE_IP

+**Note:**

+On aws instances

 2. create nodes.txt file and make a list of private IPs of all nodes
   [ec2-user@ip-9-0-1-172 ~]$ cat nodes.txt